 Trade receivables pertain to receivables from contracts with customers, are non-interest bearing and are generally on 30 to 90 days terms.
 They are recognised at their original invoice amounts which represents their fair values on initial recognition.
-Trade receivables as at 1 July 2018 amounted to \$21,189,000.
+Trade receivables as of 1 July 2019 amounted to \$12,659,000.